esl/sparrow/README.md

 Pre Requirements:
 * MacOS with Xcode installed
 * Apple mobile device
-* Tutorail (*) requirements
+* Tutorial (*) requirements

-First, follow [this](..https://medium.com/flawless-app-stories/ios-remote-push-notifications-in-a-nutshell-d05f5ccac252..) tutorial (*), specifically the "Step 3, get APNS certificate" section.
+First, follow [this](https://medium.com/flawless-app-stories/ios-remote-push-notifications-in-a-nutshell-d05f5ccac252) tutorial (*), specifically the "Step 3, get APNS certificate" section.

 When you reach point where you have `exampleName.cer` file, import it to Keychain Access:
 File -> Import Items... -> Chose `exampleName.cer`